-On a personal note, we are currently trying the Kirkland Signature Papua New Guinea Whole Bean Coffee 3 Pound Value Bag (NB: this product may not be available currently, Jan.2013 update) right now.
-I'm surprised how dark they have been roasted, and how much oil has been brought to the surface.
-Overall, though, it's a better cup of coffee than the Rwandan Coffee.
-Will add a fuller review shortly.
+On a personal note, we are currently trying the Kirkland Signature Papua New Guinea Whole Bean Coffee 3 Pound Value Bag (NB: this product may not be available currently, Jan.2014 update) right now.
+I’m surprised how dark they have been roasted, and how much oil has been brought to the surface.
+Overall, though, it’s a better cup of coffee than the Rwandan Coffee.

 One customer contacted PurelyCoffeeBeans to ask if I had seen the Kirkland Signature Organic Coffee?
 Thankfully I had!